IMMUNIZATION

 - Public Health: What goes into a vaccine? https://www.publichealth.org/public-awareness/understanding-vaccines/goes-vaccine/{Acessed 14th August 2020}

-- PAN advisory committee on Immunization.
-Paediatric Association of Nigeria (PAN) recommended routine immunization schedule for Nigerian children.
+- PAN advisory committee on Immunisation.
+Paediatric Association of Nigeria (PAN) recommended routine immunisation schedule for Nigerian children.
 Niger J Paed 2012;39(4):152-158

 - National Primary Health Care Development Agency.
-Training manual for the introduction of meningococcal A conjugate vaccine(Men A) in routine immunization in Nigeria.
+Training manual for the introduction of meningococcal A conjugate vaccine(Men A) in routine immunisation in Nigeria.
 June 2019.

 - World Health Organisation.
 Vaccine safety basics e-learning course.
 Module 2.
 2020 Available online at https://vaccine-safety-training.org/contraindications.html last accessed 17 August, 2020.